Metabyte2710/RGB/Redragon-K556-Devarajas.md

 | 0x02  | Checksum MSB (0x00) |
 | 0x03  | 0x02                |

-### Unknown Command (0x03)
+### Unknown Read (0x03)

-This is set when changing profiles.
-It sets byte index 0x04 to value 0x2C.
-Possibly a multi-byte data read.
+This is sent when changing profiles.
+Number of bytes 0x2C.
 Also sent when opening the app.

 ### Unknown Command (0x04)